Collection Estimates for the week of July 25 (for more current information use the collection maps as directed below)

-West side crews will begin the week on by finishing collection within the Friday refuse collection area.
-If you are within the Friday collection area, please consult the maps below to see if crews have serviced your neighborhood before setting your brush curbside.
+West side crews will begin the week of July 25 by finishing collection within the Wednesday refuse collection area.
+If you are within the Wednesday collection area, please consult the maps below to see if crews have serviced your neighborhood before setting your brush curbside.
 Brush set out shortly after crews have completed an area will sit on the terrace until crews can rotate back to the neighborhood, which will take several weeks.

-During the week of July 4, crews may service the Wednesday area, and then loop back to the Thursday and Friday areas the week of July 11.
+During the week of August 1, crews may service the Monday and Tuesday areas, and then loop back to the Wednesday area the week of August 8.

 These estimates are based upon the best available information at the time of the update.
 Actual collection times are dependent upon workload, weather conditions, and equipment availability.
 These estimates are updated weekly.
 For more current information, check the maps below because they are updated daily during our collection periods.

 Residents can also bring their brush to our drop off site at 1501 W. Badger Rd.